 The whale shark’s enormity — the fish can weighs up to 13.5 tonnes (15 tons) — amazes anyone not yet familiar with this gentle giant.
-Because of their gentle and curious nature, swimming with whale sharks, whether with scuba or snorkeling gear, is a unique, even inspiring experience.
+Because of their placid and curious nature, swimming with whale sharks, whether with scuba or snorkeling gear, is a unique, even inspiring, experience.

 They can be as close as a few feet away or even at touching distance, though divers and snorkelers are required to maintain a 3-metre (10-foot distance) to give them the space and respect they deserve.

 Despite their menacing looks and powerful presence, these predators don’t endanger humans in their midst.
 With mouths fully a metre (3.25 feet) wide, the whale sharks glide through the warm Caribbean Sea, gulping in water and using their specialized teeth to filter out food, including plankton, fish eggs, crustaceans, and small schooling fish.

 Clouds of snapper spawn, a favourite meal, especially attract whale sharks to a site called the Gladden Spit, about 25 miles off the shores of Placencia in southern Belize.